 Her husband is also a recipient of a Lorne Park Foundation scholarship.

 Jennifer and her husband were missionaries for more than ten years in West Africa.
-They are currently in Canada serving as the National Missions Team Leaders for The Free Methodist Church in Canada.

 Quote from Jennifer